madeofpendletonwool/PinePods/README.md

      - [ ] Mac App
      - [ ] Android App
      - [ ] IOS App
-  - [ ] Layout soundbar better (it adjusts for screensize but can overlap at times with the episode title)
   - [ ] Fix local images on web edition
   - [ ] Add verification before deleting user
-  - [ ] The math is currently wrong on the queued time
   - [ ] Ratings
   - [ ] Sharing